ychnh/ychnh.github.io/md/log.md

 * 3D Reconstruction
   * Video: 4cwsd901-4 Seems to be an interesting candidate for monocular depth
 ___________________________
+# Mathematics
+* Consider homework problems as not chores that you must do but as *questions*  that you can explore
+# Pullup
+* really focus on the muscles contracting for the pull

 # CHATBOT with person
 * Transformer:
   * /home/yhong/tf2/lib/python3.5/site-packages/torch/nn/modules/transformer.py